 What she didn’t know is that the IRS allows you to apply for a six-month extension on filing your tax return.
-So, if you don’t have it all together by tax day in April, don’t panic.
-You can extend all the way to October.
+So, if you don’t have it all together by tax day in April, you don’t have to panic, especially if you’re expecting a refund.

 Who Can File for an Extension?

 Anyone can apply for an extension, and best of all, the IRS doesn’t ask why.
 You can inform the IRS if you’re living outside of the country, but otherwise, it’s only interested in getting an estimate of the taxes you owe.

 Unfortunately, an IRS tax extension only applies to the tax paperwork, not payments.
 If you owe money, it is still due on the original due date.
 You must at least pay an estimated amount of your total tax liability.

 How Can I Get an Extension?

 Keep in mind that the IRS is very slow to process paperwork, but very quick about processing payments – they’ll quickly notice if you fail to pay them.

 1. File Electronically